-New Mineral Licences
+New Mineral Licenses

-On May 4, 2018 the Company was awarded an exploration licence (2018-21; "Carbonatite") over a highly prospective block of ground to the west of the Fossilik Intrusion in an area which has very limited nickel exploration and contains the Qeqertassaq carbonatite complex.
-A potential program is planned for 2018 and will consist of compilation, field work, surface geochemistry and EM is planned to follow-up on historic drill intersections of rare metal mineralogy and targets from a previous Geotem survey.
+On May 4, 2018 the Company was awarded an exploration license (2018-21; "Carbonatite") over a highly prospective block of ground to the west of the Fossilik Intrusion in an area which has very limited nickel exploration and contains the Qeqertassaq carbonatite complex.
+The work program for 2018 will consist of compilation, field work, surface sampling for geochemistry, surface EM work in areas with possible norite-associated mineralization modified by the carbonatite complex, and drilling to evaluate the potential for strategic metals (Nb, Ta, and rare earth elements) in areas outside of the focus areas of historic drilling.

-A second new exploration licence (2018-31; "Ikertoq") was awarded to the Company on May 4, 2018 in an area approximately 110 km north of the Maniitsoq project.
+A second new exploration license (2018-31; "Ikertoq") was awarded to the Company on May 4, 2018 in an area approximately 110 km north of the Maniitsoq project.
 This area was intermittently explored by Kryolitselskabet Øresund ("KO"), Greenland Gold Resources and Northern Shield Resources.
-This work indicated that the proposed licence has potential to host economic nickel-copper sulfide and platinum group element (PGE) deposits.
-The Company intends to compile the results of previous exploration on the licence.
+This work indicated that the proposed license has potential to host economic nickel-copper sulfide and platinum group element (PGE) deposits.
+The Company intends to compile the results of previous exploration on the license.
 In the upcoming field season it plans to conduct targeted geological mapping, prospecting, sampling and surface geophysical surveys (electromagnetic and/or induced polarization).
 NAN will use the data generated by this work to identify targets for drilling.
-High priority targets may be drilled immediately.